diogoalves12/LDTS-Project/README.md

 - **Implementation:** The Singleton pattern was implemented in the `Board` class as fallows:
-  - Ensures that only one instance exists throughout the minesweeper by implementing a private constructor to prevent direct instantiation.
+  - Ensures that only one instance exists throughout the game by implementing a private constructor to prevent direct instantiation.
   - Provides a way to access the single instance of the board.
   - Ensures that no instance is accessible before initialization, enforcing controlled instantiation.